mathtechorg/mathtechorg.github.io/_pages/workshops/mathtech2025.md

 ---
 permalink: /workshops/mathtech2025.html
-title: "MathTech 2025 PreTeXT Workshop"
+title: "Accessible Course Materials with PreTeXT Workshop"
 layout: single
 ---

-Join the MathTech.org team for four days of exploration of how PreTeXt can help you transform your course materials into accessible and interactive documents for your students.
+Join the MathTech.org team for four days of exploration of how PreTeXt can help you transform your course materials (including handouts, lecture notes, and homework sets) into accessible and interactive documents for your students.

 ## Workshop Details